bartoszkrawczyk2/react-redux-canvas/article.md

 });
 ```

 Now we need some helpers to communicate between events.
-We can add helper object binded to component:
+We can add helper object binded to the component:

 > app/containers/circles.js